 How your baby is growing

 What you can expect at this time

-Pregnancy Week 28 - How Is Your Baby Growing?
+Pregnancy Diary Week 28: How Is Your Baby Growing?

 Baby is now also getting more used to his or her eyes, which by now should have eyelashes which have grown since last week.